An article by Kim Rosenthal, MD.

 - Having difficulty focusing on and following conversations and not seeming to listen when spoken to

-- Struggling to complete tasks that need organization
+- Struggling to complete tasks that require organization

 - Not following through on daily responsibilities, like chores around the house